 Boar's Head Inn sits on rolling Virginia countryside with a history dating nearly 300 years, including ties to Thomas Jefferson.
 The 3,000-acre tract that our resort resides on was part of Virginia's first land grant in 1734, and Terrell's Ordinary, an inn for westward travelers, opened at the exact location of Boar's Head in 1759.

-In 1800, Thomas Jefferson convinced Eliza Trist, a friend whom he made at the 1782 Philadelphia Congress of the Confederation, to relocate to Albemarle County.
+In 1800, Thomas Jefferson convinced Eliza Trist, a friend whom he met at the 1782 Philadelphia Congress of the Confederation, to relocate to Albemarle County.
 Later, Jefferson assisted Eliza’s son, Horé Browse Trist, to purchase land which he named Birdwood after a country vicar whom he had met in England.
 The Trist family took up residence at Birdwood shortly thereafter.

 Between 1819 and 1830, William Garth became owner of the property and built his estate home, which he named Birdwood.
 The home’s architecture exhibits several characteristics common to pavilions on the lawn at University of Virginia and other area residences constructed by Jefferson’s builders.
 During this era of ownership, Birdwood became a successful farming operation.
 Garth also created the Hole and Corner Club, experimenting in agriculture and crop returns.
 The first club formed at Birdwood prompted the founding of numerous other clubs throughout Virginia.